steemit/condenser/app/help/en/faq.md

 Click on the "Sign Up" link at the top of Steemit.com to get started.

+You will be asked to verify your email address and phone number.
+After your email address and phone number have been verified, you will be added to the waiting list.
+You will be notified via email once your account is approved.

+After you receive notification that your account is approved, click on the link in the email to finish the account creation process.
+Be sure to save and backup your username and password.
+It is very important that you do not lose your password.
+There is no way to recover your password or access your account if it is lost.
+Once your password is saved and backed up, click on the "Create Account" button to create the account.

 <a href="/faq.html#Table_of_Contents_Accounts">^</a>
 <a class="anchor" name="What_information_do_I_need_to_provide_in_order_to_create_an_account"></a>
 ## What information do I need to provide in order to create an account?

 You will need to provide your email address and phone number.

+<a href="/faq.html#Table_of_Contents_Accounts">^</a>
+<a class="anchor" name="How_long_does_the_account_approval_process_take"></a>
+## How long does the account approval process take?

+Most accounts are approved within 24 hours.
+Some may take up to three business days.

+If your account has not been approved after three business days, please ask for help in the <a href="https://steemit.chat/channel/help">#help</a> channel on <a href="https://steemit.chat/home">steemit.chat</a>.

 <a href="/faq.html#Table_of_Contents_Accounts">^</a>
 <a class="anchor" name="Why_do_I_need_to_provide_my_email_and_phone_number"></a>